Seednode/roulette/README.md

   version     Print version

 Flags:
   -h, --help         help for roulette
   -p, --port int     port to listen on (default 8080) -r, --recursive    recurse into subdirectories
-  -v, --verbose     log accessed files to stdout
+  -s, --successive   load the next sequential file, if possible -v, --verbose      log accessed files to stdout

 Use "roulette [command] --help" for more information about a command.
 ```